 He avoids saying I am a priest, I asked him to keep it simple for the time being.

 Kim, “I was honored to award Daphne her 5th degree belt five years ago at the Shaolin Temple, so she is Master Sylk to us, as is her mother, two Master Sylks.
 We will call her Master Daphne I think, save confusion.
-She entered the Shaolin Temple at age fifteen and has been learning gung fu, and has mastered the Snake style, renown for very fast deadly strikes and counterstrikes, Praying Mantis, her specialty is T’ai Mantis, unique to the Shaolin.
+She entered the temple at age fifteen and has been learning gung fu, and has mastered the Snake style, renown for very fast deadly strikes and counterstrikes, Praying Mantis, her specialty is T’ai Mantis, unique to the Shaolin.
 Strikes in T’ai Mantis require exceptional qi.
 Her weapons specialties include long staff, nunchucks, shuriken and chain whip.
 I was additionally privileged to award Master Daphne the black belt in hapkido, the first I have ever awarded.”

 Class begins, we sit on either side of Master Kim.
 It’s an hour and a half after class before we can leave, old faces coming to visit and share stories, new students anxious to meet Shaolin monks.